 Over time, the covering on your roof will wear out and you’ll be forced to replace it.
-This is one a the bigger home improvement projects you’ll have to undergo as a homeowner, so it’s important to budget adequately for your roof replacement.
+This is one of the bigger home improvement projects you’ll have to undergo as a homeowner, so it’s important to budget adequately for your new roof.

 There are a variety of things that come into play when you are trying to determine the cost of a new roof, but this article will give you a high-level overview of the costs you might expect.

 NEW ROOF COST CONSIDERATIONS

 As you might expect, there are loads of different options when it comes to a new roof.
 The most common choice in Atlanta is a standard architectural shingle that will last about 30 years and come at a fraction of the cost of other options like metal roofing.
 You can expect an architectural shingle roof replacement to cost between $2.60-$3.00 per square foot.
 We’ll discuss what determines exactly where you fall in this pricing range below.

 If you’re really looking for a top notch option, slate and cedar shake shingles are among the top of the line options for roof coverings.
 However, the question of asphalt shingles versus slate or tile is only one component of the cost.
 What are all the factors you need to take into account when budgeting for a roof replacement?

 SIZE OF YOUR ROOF REPLACEMENT

 One of the biggest determinants in the cost of your new roof will be the size of it.
 As discussed above, it’s common in the roofing industry to price roofs on a “per foot” basis.
 While you might be tempted to simply thing of size based on the square footage of your home, there are a couple of factors other than your foundation footage that impact roof size.
 Keep reading to learn more!